 5) 20-25% of all economic losses occur in areas not designated as flood-prone

 This stat was mentioned in a training manual published by the US weather department.
 The weather department blames urban drainage for the floods caused in non-flood-prone areas.
-They also concluded that the flooding occurred by the flaws in urban drainage systems happens more quickly and usually to greater depths.
-So, not residing in a flood-prone zone should not be an excuse for not having a flood insurance policy.
+They also concluded that the flooding that occurred due to flaws in urban drainage systems happened more quickly and usually to greater depths.
+So, not residing in a flood-prone zone is not necessarily an excuse for not having a flood insurance policy.

 I hope the above post helped you understand the importance of upgrading your home insurance with flood insurance coverage.
-Whether you live in a flood-prone zone or not, you cannot risk losing your investment due to a natural calamity.
+Whether you live in a flood-prone zone or not, don’t risk losing your investment due to a natural or unnatural calamity.